rackerlabs/support-how-to/content/how-to/imperva-app-protect-with-rackspace-managed-security/_index.md

 certificates, they must be configured on the system separately and require individual licenses to avoid SSL mismatch errors.

-**Note:** Using a single website license and configuring multiple websites together in the Imperva system results in all sites being combined into a single unit.
+Using a single website license and configuring multiple websites together in the Imperva system results in all sites being combined into a single unit.
 These sites are reported and managed (security and acceleration policies) as a single unit.
 If you require granular reporting or separate